AsianaHolloway/Analyzing-Employee-Attrition-Using-Spark-and-Python/README.md

 ## Project Overview

-Employee attrition can reveal hidden issues in a workplace—from poor job satisfaction to work-life balance challenges.
+Employee attrition can reveal hidden issues in a workplace from poor job satisfaction to work-life balance challenges.
 This project aims to uncover key factors that influence employee turnover using **PySpark** and a **linear regression model**.
 Built as part of my graduate coursework in **Big Data Analytics**, it demonstrates my ability to set up a dual-node Spark environment, perform data preprocessing, and extract meaningful insights from large datasets.

 ---